 At its most simple, a schedule of values is a start-to-finish list of work items on a project that represent the entire project from beginning to end and the entire contract price.
 The work items are broken down into their component parts with their corresponding values.
 According to the standard AIA documents, “The schedule of values shall allocate the entire contract sum among the various portions of the work.”

-The Schedule of Values can have significant influence over the project — tying the “value on paper” of the total work on the project (both the work that’s been completed and the work still to be done), to the actual progress made on the work at the jobsite itself.
-So, it’s worthwhile for every participant to have an understanding of what the Schedule of Values entails.
-Read on to learn more about this important document.
+The schedule of values can have significant influence over the project — tying the “value on paper” of the total work on the project (both the work that’s been completed and the work still to be done), to the actual progress made on the work at the jobsite itself.
+So it’s worthwhile for every participant to have an understanding of what the Schedule of Values entails.

 Table of Contents